paulczar/cookbook-mariadb/README.md

 Installs and configures MariaDB client or server.

 A word of caution: I have not tested it on anything beside CentOS 6.4 with chef solo.
 I would be happy to accept patches for other platforms!

+mariadb+galera has been tested with ubuntu 12.04.
+Docs on Galera support way down below.

 Requirements
 ------------